sambarba99/spare-time-projects/python/_artificial_intelligence_machine_learning/pytorch_generative_diffusion_model/README.md

-PyTorch demo of a generative diffusion model (Denoising Diffusion Probabilistic Model - DDPM)
+## PyTorch demo of a Generative Denoising Diffusion Probabilistic Model (DDPM)

 Forward diffusion process (model learns to predict noise added at each step, effectively learning how to reverse the diffusion process):